 Sustainability in the Joe

-In addition to meeting students' desires for comfortable space and flexible event venues, the Joe Crowley Student Union also embodies students' concerns for environmental sustainability.
+In addition to meeting students' desires for comfortable space and flexible event venues, the Joe Crowley Student Union also embodies students' concerns for environmental sustainability through it’s design to meet LEED Silver certification.

 Low Impact Development Project